dufferzafar/win-butler/README.md

 * Run last run script !+s.

+## <a name="later"></a>Could be added later

+* Features from 7Plus: (Filter on accounts of usability) [] Make Backspace go upwards
+  [X] Select files by entering a file filter such as ".jpg" [] Automatically select first file when you enter a directory [] Copy filenames (ALT+C) and paths (CTRL+ALT+C)
+  [] Set windows to be "Always on top" by right clicking the title bar [] Kill programs by pressing ALT+F5 or right clicking the close button [] Adjust audio volume with mouse wheel up/down over taskbar [] Store favorite folders and recall them
+  [] Create new folders and textfiles.
+F8/F7.
+  [] Paste text or image from clipboard as file
+  [] Open any file in your favorite text/image editor.
+F3.
+  [] Advanced Renaming and Replacing in files
+  [] Paste previous clipboard text entries by pressing WIN+V [] Rotate images in Windows Picture Viewer by pressing R and L

 * Other Scripts
   * Backup Buddy.
 Animated TrayIcon.
   * Core part of Sorting Hat.